therealbryanho/dfinity-websitewithcms/README.md

   * [Utilities](#utilities)
     + [Contentful Query](#contentful-query)
     + [Contentful Service](#contentful-service)

+## Introduction
+This is a boilerplate for you to easily setup and deploy a React website with Contentful CMS onto the Internet Computer blockchain.

+The boilerplate will get you setup with the structure of a blog.
+There are features like listing of multiple posts, viewing of an individual post, pagination and search.

+You can create any kind of content in Contentful, like property listings, car listings, even eCommerce products, and then edit the code in this boilerplate to load your content through the Contentful API.

+Have fun!

 ## Setting Up Local Development Environment
 1. Install [DFINITY SDK][install-sdk] to run dfx commands.